bsshreyas99/parallel-crypto/README.md

 We plan to use the GPUs and CPUs on the GHC machines, and both the GPU and regular memory nodes on Bridges-2, PSC's (Pittsburgh Supercomputing Center's) flagship supercomputer.

-We will explore the existing sequential implementations of the cryptographic algorithms and identify avenues of parallelism, following which we will implement multiple parallel versions of the algorithms, on frameworks like OpenMP, OpenMPI, CUDA and using techniques like SIMD.
+We will explore/implement sequential versions of the cryptographic algorithms and identify avenues of parallelism, following which we will implement multiple parallel versions of the algorithms, on frameworks like OpenMP, OpenMPI, CUDA and using techniques like SIMD.

 We will also study the necessary background through textbooks and handbooks, including but not limited to:
 * Basics of Cryptography lectures by Christof Paar